NDDAS05/4th_sem_labs/Some Mats/Methods.md

+# Methods

-# [title:Methods]Based on the sources provided, here is the breakdown of the methods, strategies, and processes mentioned in each document.
+Based on the sources provided, here is the breakdown of the methods, strategies, and processes mentioned in each document.

 ### **Source 1: DS1.pdf**
 *   **Data Collection Methods:** Web scraping, accessing APIs, querying databases/spreadsheets.